viamrobotics/docs/docs/get-started/_index.md

 no_list: true
 ---

-Explore more about the Viam platform by reading our Viam in 3 minutes guide or try it out for yourself:
+Learn about the Viam platform by reading our Viam in 3 minutes guide or try it out for yourself:

 {{< cards >}}
 {{% card link="/get-started/viam/" %}}